)

 Vaccination and vet visits

 When it comes to routine vet expenses, like vaccinations, preventative medications, and regular exams, Belgian Malinois generally don’t have any special requirements compared to other large dog breeds.
-Here are some typical routine veterinary care expenses you’ll pay each year:
+Vaccination costs can range between $15 and $78 per year, while a routine vet visit costs around $70 to $174 per year.[5]

 It’s a good idea to feed your pup a high-quality diet rather than bargain-bin kibble because it’ll help it stay healthy longer.
 If you plan on doing any canine sports with your dog or if it’ll be a working dog on a farm, you may need to increase your food budget to support its higher caloric requirements.

-A healthy diet of quality food typically costs between $150 and $300 per year and can run much higher than that if you plan on feeding your dog canned food.
+A healthy diet of quality food typically ranges between $40 and $300 per month and can run much higher than that if you plan on feeding your Malinois fresh food.
+You’ll also have to budget for additional supplies, including toys, which may cost between $10 and $50 per month.

 Grooming and maintenance

 Pet insurance isn’t necessary if you plan to self-insure by paying out of pocket for any vet bills your dog might incur.
-Many pet owners prefer purchasing pet insurance though, since it adds extra peace of mind that the coverage will handle most accidents, emergencies, and illnesses.
-Some plans even help you cover routine veterinary care.
+But many pet owners prefer purchasing pet insurance, since it adds an extra peace of mind that the coverage will handle most emergencies and various accidents and illnesses.

 Factors influencing the price of a Belgian Malinois